-The International New York Times, GEO, Le Devoir, The Guardian Magazine, TIME, British Journal of Photography, The Globe and Mail, The Walrus, Photo District News, Wired, GUP, Médiapart, TV5, Vice, Japan Times, Le Monde, LFI, L'Actualité, La Presse, The National Film Board of Canada, The Toronto Star, Macleans Magazine, SRC/CBC, Applied Arts, Grafika, Blackflash, TFO, Geist, Nouveau Projet, Québec Science, Oxfam, Center for International Studies and Cooperation (CECI), Uniterra, Canada World Youth, The David Suzuki Foundation, Amnesty International, The World Food Program (UN), Avaaz.
+The National Film Board of Canada, GEO, Prefix, Le Devoir, The Financial Times, The Guardian Magazine, New York Times, TIME, British Journal of Photography, The Globe and Mail, The Walrus, Photo District News, Wired, GUP, Médiapart, TV5, Vice, Japan Times, Le Monde, LFI, L'Actualité, La Presse, The Toronto Star, Macleans, SRC/CBC, Blackflash, TFO, Geist, Nouveau Projet, Québec Science, Internazionale, Polka, Leica Fotografie International.

 Palestine (West Bank)

 United Arab Emirates